 When are raccoons most active?

 Raccoons are nocturnal animals.
 They are active in the nighttime.
 While raccoons do not hibernate, they find cover when the temperatures drop.
 This cover frequently includes Bloomington homes.

 What Do Bats Sound Like In Your House?

 One of the most common home wildlife intruders in the Bloomington area is the small but mighty bat.
 We receive a high volume of bat-related calls in the late summer/early fall months when bats are most active.

 What Noises Do Bats Make?

-Like rodents, bats also make squeaking noises when they're in your house.
+Like rodents, bats also make high pitch squeaking noises when they're in your house.
 You may also hear scratching as they move around, similar to mice.
 In addition, bats can be heard flapping their wings as they move through your home's insulation.

 When Are Bats Active?

 Most wildlife critters are nocturnal, and bats are no exception.
 Bats will typically wake up during the night and leave your house in search of water and insects.
 Although, it is still possible to hear them early in the morning when they return.